Cold Pursuit

-Cold Pursuit is a 2019 action thriller film directed by Hans Petter Moland from a screenplay by Frank Baldwin.
-A co-production between the United States, the United Kingdom, Canada and France, the film stars Liam Neeson, Tom Bateman, Tom Jackson, Emmy Rossum, Domenick Lombardozzi, Julia Jones, John Doman, and Laura Dern.
-It is a remake of the 2014 Norwegian film In Order of Disappearance (Kraftidioten), also directed by Moland, and follows a brooding and vengeful snowplow driver (Neeson) who starts killing the members of a drug cartel following the murder of his son.
+Cold Pursuit is a 2019 action thriller film directed by Hans Petter Moland and written by Frank Baldwin.
+An international co-production, the film stars Liam Neeson, Tom Bateman, Tom Jackson, Emmy Rossum, Domenick Lombardozzi, Julia Jones, John Doman, and Laura Dern.
+It is a remake of the 2014 Norwegian film In Order of Disappearance (Kraftidioten), also directed by Moland, and follows a vengeful snowplow driver (Neeson) who starts killing the members of a drug cartel following the murder of his son.

 The film was released in the United States on February 8, 2019, by Lionsgate and Summit Entertainment.
-It grossed $76 million worldwide and received generally positive reviews from critics, who praised Neeson and Jackson's performances, action sequences and dark humor.
+It grossed $76 million worldwide and received mixed reviews from critics.

 Plot

-After being awarded Citizen of the Year by the fictional ski resort of Kehoe, Colorado, snowplow driver Nels Coxman's quiet life is disrupted when his son dies from a forced heroin overdose.
-He learns that his son was murdered by a Denver drug cartel.
-He decides to seek vigilante justice, makes a sawed-off rifle, and kills three members of the cartel, dumping their bodies in a nearby river.
-Nels's wife Grace (angry at her husband's seemingly cold lack of grief) leaves him.
+After being awarded Citizen of the Year by the ski resort of Kehoe, Colorado, snowplow driver Nels Coxman's life is disrupted when his son dies from a forced heroin overdose, murdered by a Denver drug cartel.
+Nels saws the barrel off a rifle, and kills three members of the cartel, Speedo, Limbo, and Santa, dumping their bodies over a nearby waterfall.
+Their bodies are wrapped in chicken-wire fencing.
+This allows fishes to eat the meat off the bones of the bodies, and the wire will keep the bones at the bottom of the stream.
+Nels read about this way of disposing of bodies in a crime novel.
+Nels's wife Grace (angry at his seemingly cold lack of grief) leaves him.